 WHAT IS A CERTIFIED SEXOLOGICAL BODYWORKER?

 Certified Sexological Bodyworkers (CSB) and Certified Somatic Sex Educators (CSSE - the second year level) are professionals supporting individuals, couples and groups to learn to direct their own erotic development, learn about their bodies, sex and sexuality, or work through sexual issues or concerns.

 The course involves a variety of instructive modalities, including breath work, touch, Taoist Bodywork, empowering embodied consent, scar tissue remediation, and Orgasmic Yoga coaching.
-Embodied consent and Betty Martin's Wheel of Consent in foundational to the UK & Ireland CSB training, with Kian de la Cour and Katie Sarra being the first UK Certified Wheel of Consent Practitioners and Workshop Facilitators.
+Embodied consent and Betty Martin's Wheel of Consent in foundational to the UK & Ireland CSB training, with Kian de la Cour and Katie Sarra being the first UK Certified Wheel of Consent Workshop Facilitators.

 The Certificate in Sexological Bodywork™ is a training in embodiment.
 Whilst this involves learning and developing skills in a range of bodywork modalities, the main focus of the training is on learning how to facilitate client agency with their decision-making about how they are touched.
 As such, sessions are co-created with an educational focus.